naturalis/puppet-role_drupal/README.md

 ```
 Result
 -------------
-Working webserver with mysql and drupal installation.
+Working webserver with mysql and drupal installation with custom installation profile.
 Additional module installation and hourly cronjobs are also installed by default.
 Additional php modules: gd and apc are installed and pecl-apc is also configured so drupal upload status bars are allowed.
+automatic updates using drush can be enabled.

 Limitations
 -------------